Guntereno/Thing/TheThingRules.md

 Create and shuffle a draw pile with:

 - 3 black number cards per player
-- 20 red number cards
+- 22, plus half the number of players (rounded down), red number cards

 Create a discard pile and place facing upwards in the centre of the table.
 This pile should contain one black face card per player.